diarmidmackenzie/key-bindings/README.md

 <a-entity mixin="mymixin" </a-entity>
 ```

+{key1} values can be in one of two forms:

-{key1} values should be the names of keys as defined here: https://w3c.github.io/uievents-code/#keyboard-key-codes.
+Keyboard events: they should be the names of keys as defined here: https://w3c.github.io/uievents-code/#keyboard-key-codes.
 These are case-sensitive.

 - Numbers are Digit1, Digit2 etc.
 - Letters are KeyA, Key B etc.
 - Other common keys include: Space, Escape, Enter, Control Left, ShiftLeft, Tab.

+For events on other objects: they should be of the form {Entity ID}.{event} where Entity ID is the identifier for the entity that will generate the event (typically begins with a #), and event is the name of the event that will be monitored on that Entity.

+- For example, you can monitor the A button on a the Right Hand controller by using a key value of "#rhand.abuttondown", where #rhand is the ID of an entity that also has the hand-controls component configured on it.

 {event1} values should be the names of the events to be triggered.
 Again, these are case-sensitive.